justin-yan/standard_interfaces/README.md

     - Domain Equality & Comparison
     - Representation, Serialization, and Type Conversion

-Finally, we'll build libraries with concrete implementations of the above structures that play well together - Ring operations that compose over Collections, etc.
+## Concrete Implementations

+We then wish to build concrete classes that can leverage the base structure in order to achieve useful re-use properties.

-## Symbolic Math
+### Symbolic Math

 Numeric formats, even "arbitrary precision" ones, suffer, fundamentally, from the loss of precision over the course of many operations.
 For most practical purposes, the precision being lost is not of consequence, but where the uncertainty can be challenging is when many operations are performed, leading to compounding precision loss of an uncertain degree.